SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

 ### Preview

 This section of the screen displays the contents of the request selected under **Result**.
-Here you have the same options as described under [Process requests][6].
+You have the same options as when [processing requests][6].

 If the preview section is not visible, click the ![icon][img1] menu button in the top right corner and select **Show reading pane to the right** or **Show reading pane below**.